 - Central Grocers, Inc. – Represent wholesale cooperative and its subsidiaries, including Strack and Van Til Super Market, Inc., in their chapter 11 bankruptcy cases.

-- Commercial Lender – Representing commercial lender in asset based loan to retailer of beer, wines and spirits in connection with ESOP transaction.
+- Commercial Lender – Represent commercial lender in asset based loan to retailer of beer, wines and spirits in connection with ESOP transaction.

-- Awrey Bakeries – Represented Awrey Bakeries, one of the largest privately owned bakeries in the U.S. (producing fresh and frozen pastries, breads, cakes, donuts, biscuits, and muffins), in its Article 9 sale as a going concern to Minnie Marie Bakers.
+- Awrey Bakeries – Represent Awrey Bakeries, one of the largest privately owned bakeries in the U.S. (producing fresh and frozen pastries, breads, cakes, donuts, biscuits, and muffins), in its Article 9 sale as a going concern.

-- Mother's Cookies – Represented strategic acquirer in its purchase of Mother's Cookies from Archway through a 363 bankruptcy sale.
+- Mother's Cookies – Represent Kellogg's in its purchase of Mother's Cookies from Archway through a 363 bankruptcy sale.

-- Fargo, S.A. – Represented bondholders in filing of involuntary bankruptcy petition against Compañia de Alimentos Fargo, S.A., an Argentine producer of packaged baked goods.
+- Fargo, S.A. – Represent bondholders in filing of involuntary bankruptcy petition against Compañia de Alimentos Fargo, S.A., an Argentine producer of packaged baked goods.

-- City of Detroit – Representing Syncora Guarantee and Syncora Capital Assurance in connection with its holdings of certificates of participation of the City of Detroit and as insurers of certain swap obligations.
+- City of Detroit – Represent Syncora Guarantee and Syncora Capital Assurance in connection with their holdings of certificates of participation in the City of Detroit and as insurers of certain swap obligations.

 Representative Pro Bono Matters

-- Represented prisoner in his criminal and sentencing appeal before the United States Court of Appeals for the Seventh Circuit.
+- Represent prisoner in his criminal and sentencing appeal before the United States Court of Appeals for the Seventh Circuit.

-- Represented political asylum applicant in immigration proceedings.
+- Represent political asylum applicant in immigration proceedings.

 Admissions – Court